dal83/HCIGroupY/README.md

 ## Constraints

 1. The user should stand within 2 feet to activate the program
+2. Due to the backend deployment issue with the TV server( it couldn't install our dependencies and spin up the flask server), our project can not show real-time data.
+We tried solving this with the TA's and they recognized it was more of the TV server management issue that our own.
+Therefore, we had to look for an alternative approach of storing and updating data in the browser.

-2. Due to the backend deployment issue, our project can not show real-time data but this can be in the future solved with backend database support or remote connection to backend server
+but this can be in the future solved with backend database support or remote connection to backend server

 ##  Collaboration Record

-Bowen Duanmu: Write up base frontend pages, help solve display issues and write up README.md file Ron Pile: Created Browser Cache alternative for the database.
+Bowen Duanmu: Write up base frontend pages, help solve display issues and write up README.md file Ron Pile: Created Browser Cache alternative to mimic a database.
 Helped troubleshoot server issues when the TV couldn't install our pipenv environment.